a close up of a computer screen with a triangle pattern

 No, not necessarily.
 Generally, remote workers are only required to pay taxes in the country where they reside and work.
 However, some countries may require that you withhold taxes from a foreign employee’s paycheck or submit tax documents on their behalf.

-• Evidence of a valid employer-employee relationship(if they are not a contract worker)
+• Evidence of a valid employer-employee relationship (if they are not a contract worker)

 • Evidence of the foreign worker’s qualifications for the position

-• Proof that hiring a foreign worker will not adversely affect working conditions or wages of similarly employed U.S. workers
+• Proof that hiring a foreign worker will not adversely affect working conditions or wages of similarly employed US workers

 • Payment of fees associated with obtaining an employment visa (if applicable)

-• Form W-2, which is required for ICE to review the I-9 Form (if a visa is required)
+• A Form W-2, which is required for ICE to review the I-9 Form (if a visa is required)

-Form W-8 BEN, also known as Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting, is the exception as it is required for international contractors to fill out to prove their foreign classification with the IRS.
+Form W-8BEN, also known as Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting, is the exception—international contractors must fill it out to prove their foreign classification with the IRS.

 It is always best to consult with an experienced immigration attorney when filing paperwork for a foreign worker’s visa to ensure accuracy and compliance with all applicable laws and regulations.